DarrenHobern/limerice/_posts/inspection/2019-02-01-electronicwof.md

   Testing and certification

   The re-inspection of transportable installations is required to be carried out every 4 years.
   This includes any of the following types of installations that are conneted to the supply by means of a supply lead.
 (Typically rated at 15A)
   Some examples are:-
  - Caravans, Campervans and Motorhomes
  - Food trailers
- - Out buildings
+ - Out buildings and cabins
  - Mobile classrooms